-The biggest outcome of my time in Carbon will be once my in internship project, Carbon 2.0, physically built and ready for patients.
-It is expected to be completed before Spring 2018.
+The biggest outcome of my time in Carbon will be once my in internship project, Carbon 2.0, physically built and ready for users.
+The construction is expected to be completed by March 2018.

 Here are some of the key learnings from my internship at Carbon: